fsjavier/loketable/README.md

 - Clickin on the avatar displays the menu:
     - If the user is not logged in there are links to register and log in.
-    - It the user is logged in there are links to the profile, to add a product and to log out.
+    - It the user is logged in there are links to the profile, Inbox, to add a product and to log out.

 - Logo links to home page:
     - If user is not logged in the home page is the landing page.